cambridge-ceu/csd3/Python/Synapse.md

 synapse get -r syn51364943
 ```

-Closely related are the Python script,
+A Python script is as follows,

 ```python
 import synapseclient